Planetary motion on an expanding locally anisotropic background: Introduction

+As for the planetary orbital parameters considered for numerical evaluations we are considering the data presented in table~\ref{table.planet_data}.

 This work is organized as follows.
-In section~\ref{sec.orbits} are computed the analytical solutions for orbital motion on the ELA metric background being derived the General Relativity corrections to orbital precession and orbital period for such backgrounds.
+In section~\ref{sec.orbits} are computed the analytical solutions for orbital motion on the background describe by the ELA metric being derived the General Relativity corrections to orbital perihelion advance and orbital period for such backgrounds.
 This derivation is carried considering a static elliptical orbit approximation.
-In section~\ref{sec.radius} are analysed circular orbits on the ELA metric background~(\ref{g_generic}) and computed the orbital radius variation within this approximation.
-In section~\ref{sec.AU} are analysed the corrections to Kepler's third law due to the decrease of the Sun's mass and due to the ELA metric background.
-In particular are derived estimative for the several contributions that allow to match the heuristic variation of the AU and computed the value for the ELA metric parameter that corresponds to the fitted value of the parameter $\dot{AU}$~(\ref{dAU_ephemerids}), as well as the respective corrections to orbital precession and orbital radius variation.
+In section~\ref{sec.radius} are analyzed circular orbits on the ELA metric background~(\ref{g_generic}) and computed the orbital radius variation within this approximation.
+In section~\ref{sec.AU} are analyzed the corrections to Kepler's third law due to the decrease of the Sun's mass and due to the background described by the ELA metric.
+In particular are derived estimates for the several contributions that allow to match the heuristic fit to the variation of the Gravitational constant~\cite{dG} and it is computed the value of the ELA metric parameter $\alpha_0$ that maps such fit to the gravitational corrections obtained for the background described by the ELA metric.
+Are also computed the respective corrections to orbital perihelion advance and orbital radius variation.
 In the conclusions we shortly resume and discuss the results obtained in this work.